 It is important that the dog has a muzzle that fits him and is anatomically adapted to his breed.

 It is especially important that a muzzle should not restrict the dog.
 It’s not about tightening the dog’s muzzle as tightly as possible.
 The muzzle should be deep enough at the point where the dog can open its muzzle the widest, i.e. at the front, so that the dog can still pant in a relaxed manner.
 The ideal depth would be one at which the dog can yawn while only lightly touching the muzzle at the bottom.
 Unfortunately, many muzzle models are narrower at the front, where the depth would be needed, than at the rest of the muzzle.

 In contrast, the dog owner ordinance in Brandenburg states that a muzzle is mandatory for small dogs as well as any other size and breed.
 In all public transport and administrative buildings dogs are allowed in only with a suitable muzzle.

 Correct width of the muzzle

 When the muzzle rests on the dog’s nose, there should still be an inch of space to the left and right of the dog’s muzzle.
 Then the dog does not feel that something is constantly rubbing his lips.
 The muzzle should be well adapted to the shape of the dog’s head to the rear and without much pressure on the cheeks to the closure.

 If mistress and master take these criteria to heart when choosing, the dog will quickly accept the muzzle and accept it well.

-Limuzz has taken these guidelines very much to heart when designing the muzzle and has developed a lightweight, flexible muzzle that meets these requirements perfectly.
+Limuzz has taken these guidelines very much to heart in the development of the muzzle and has created a lightweight, flexible muzzle that meets these requirements perfectly.
 Read here how to measure the Maulkrob correctly and order your Limuzz in the perfect size here!